“Netflix and chill!”

 #3 Original content always wins

 When Netflix had started, it was primarily known for its curated TV series and movies.
-It gave the users flexibility and more freedom of choice.
+It gave the users flexibility and more freedom of choice in addition to their regular TV plans. .
 Ever since 2018, Netflix has been airing originally curated series and movies.
 As of today, they have over 700 original TV series and 80 movies.

 Being a curator and a creator has proved to a great mix for their success.
 As a result, Netflix bagged them about 151 million subscribers and 112 Emmy nominations.